LoukilRihab/elastic-butler/README.md

 ## Sandbox

-For test propouses you can use our sandbox to create an initial test environment:
+For test purposes, you can use our sandbox to create an initial test environment:

 ```bash
 cd _sandbox